roshan-kulkarni/bombay-ai-labs/README.md

 # About Bombay AI Labs

-A community of AI experts, enthusiasts, practitioners, incubated in the island city of Mumbai, India.
-The resource kit is created and maintained by the community convenor (Roshan Kulkarni).
+We are a community of AI experts, enthusiasts, practitioners, incubated in the island city of Mumbai, India.
+This resource kit is created and maintained by the community convenor (Roshan Kulkarni).